freeauth/freeauth/README.md

 ./run.sh
 ```

-By running **run.sh**, we demonstrate email ownership authentication, commitment generation and statement generation in turn.
+By running **run.sh**, we demonstrate email ownership authentication(Test 1), commitment generation(Test 2) and statement generation(Test 3) in turn.
 The test results in Section 5.1 for the submitted article are derived from the same program run in our experimental setup.

 In the submitted article test, our experimental setup is as follows: